-The Government has responded to the Commission's earlier suggestions by making an assessment of contributed assets and removing them from the asset base for pricing purposes.
+The Government responded to the Commission's earlier suggestions by making an assessment of post-1995 contributed assets and removing them from the asset base for pricing purposes.
 Future contributed assets will also be tracked separately and removed.
-This approach is compliant with the CoAG principles and is certainly more in keeping with the intent of the CoAG principles.
+This approach is compliant with the 1994 CoAG pricing principles and is certainly more in keeping with the intent of the principles.

 However, the Government has only estimated and removed contributed assets since corporatisation in 1995.
-It argues that there is no "sound information" available prior to that time.
+It continues to argue that there is no "sound information" available prior to that time.
 The Commission recognises that it may be difficult to get an accurate picture of exactly which assets were contributed and that this can complicate their exclusion from pricing considerations.
-However, it is known that contributions of this type have been taking place for a very long time and that they possibly constitute a significant proportion of water and wastewater assets.
+However, it is known that contributions of this type have been taking place for a very long time and that they possibly constitute a significant proportion of water and wastewater assets - hence having a potentially significant impact on customers' bills.

-It is also possible that the removal of contributed assets would have a differential impact between water and wastewater, as contributed assets are likely to account for a higher proportion of total wastewater assets than total water assets.
-If this is the case, it would alter the apparent imbalance between water and wastewater prices, with wastewater currently near the maximum revenue case and water nearer the minimum, assuming that the target revenues for both were adjusted to remain below the new maximum revenues.
+It is also possible that the removal of contributed assets would have a differential impact between water and wastewater, to the extent that contributed assets might account for a higher proportion of wastewater assets (as the Commission noted in its 2004 wastewater inquiry).
+This may indeed account, in part at least, for the apparent imbalance between water and wastewater prices, with wastewater near the maximum revenue case, whereas water is nearer the minimum revenue case.